Economies of Scale

 For example, data mining software allows the firm to target profitable market niches.
 Large shipping companies cut costs by using super-tankers.
 They can use post-Panamax ships that carry as many as 16 trains.
 Finally, large companies achieve technical economies of scale because they learn by doing.
 They’re far ahead of their smaller competition on the learning curve.

 Monopsony power is when a company buys so much of a product that it can reduce its per unit costs.
 For example, Wal-Mart's "everyday low prices" are due to its huge buying power.

-Financial economies of scale means the company has cheaper access to capital.
+Financial economies of scale mean the company has cheaper access to capital.
 A larger company can get funded from the stock market with an initial public offering.
 Big firms have higher credit ratings.
 As a result, they benefit from lower interest rates on their bonds.

 Network economies of scale occur primarily in online businesses.
 It costs almost nothing to support each additional customer with existing infrastructure.
 So, any revenue from the new customer is all profit for the business.
 A great example is eBay.